937-382-8020

 The American Board of Oral and Maxillofacial Surgery issues both written and oral exams in order to get certified.
 The written exam is fully comprehensive and covers the full scope of the specialty.
 The oral exam is a multi-day event in which candidates are ruthlessly tested on their clinical judgement in front of a panel of senior judges.
 No pressure.

-While board certification is the gold standard, techniques and medicines routinely change, and oral surgery experts routinely keep up to date with all the new developments.
-The next time you meet with your local oral surgeon, be confident that you are in the hands of a skilled expert who has given up over a decade of their life to get to where they are today.
+The next time you meet with your local oral surgeon, be confident that you are in the hands of a skilled expert who has given up over a decade of their life to get to where they are today, and keeps up with the latest advances in their field to ensure that your next oral procedure goes off as smoothly as it can.